-Celebrations aren't off the table this summer and winter in Meribel.
+Celebrations aren't off the table this winter in Meribel.
 However, instead of booking a restaurant or a bar, why not ask a catering company to bring the party to you?
 Private chalets and apartments make for great venues and Meribel has an excellent selection of catering companies ranging from private chefs to delivered ready-made meals providing the best street grub from your own garden.

 7. Drive to Meribel

 Maintaining social distancing on planes and trains can be quite tricky, so why not drive to Meribel?
-It takes around 9 hours to get from Calais to Meribel and tolls cost around €80 each way.
+It takes around 9 hours to get from Calais to Meribel town centre and tolls cost around €80 each way.
 We know that cars aren't great for the environment but their carbon footprint is much lower than that of planes with studies suggesting that flights emit around 133g of carbon dioxide per person while a diesel car carrying four passengers emits only 43gr per person.
 Once in Meribel, leave your vehicle at one of the local car parks and move around on foot or using the great network of free shuttle buses that'll take you to the foot of the slopes in no time.